-When you are in Crandall, you'll notice that it is more blue-collar than most other communities in America.
-38.58% of Crandall’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Crandall is a blue-collar town, with 38.58% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Crandall is a town of professionals, sales and office workers, and production and manufacturing workers.
 There are especially a lot of people living in Crandall who work in office and administrative support (12.36%), healthcare (9.84%), and sales jobs (6.93%).

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Crandall has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Crandall has few renters and college students.
 But the biggest reason it is quieter in Crandall than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Crandall may be for you.